 When we feel down we might take a duvet day and hide away from the world and stay under the covers.
 But when a contented cat spends at least two-thirds of her day snoozing, is excessive sleeping a sign you can rely on?
 Indeed, spotting the signs that your cat is suffering from anxiety or depressed can be challenging…which is why we’re here to help.

-Do Cats Get Depressed?
+Do Cats Get Anxiety and get depressed?